The Exodus wallet is a multicurrency cryptocurrency wallet that has generated a great deal of buzz since its launch back in 2016.

 Overall, the Exodus wallet meets the security requirements expected from one of the most widely used hot wallets, with the Trezor integration making it one of the most secure options out there for software wallets.
 It certainly beats online wallets, and many desktop wallets as well.
 Exodus users keep full control of their private keys, which are generated and stored locally on the user’s device.

 The Exodus wallet can be used completely anonymously as no personal information is required to download, install or use the wallet.
 Exodus doesn’t collect any personal information, and private keys also remain fully in the user’s control.
 That said, Exodus isn’t focused on anonymity.

 Public keys and transactions made with the wallet are fully visible on the blockchain and there are no features for hiding your transactional trail.
 While they do support privacy coins such as Monero (XMR) and Zcash (ZEC), they are unable to perform fully shielded transactions for Zcash.
 If transaction privacy is a chief concern of yours then you may want to consider using the core wallets of ZCash, or transact in privacy coins such as Monero (XMR).

 Exodus Supported Coins

-When first released the Exodus supported just a handful of cryptocurrency assets, but in 2021 it has support for over 145 cryptocurrencies and more are being added all the time.
+When first released the Exodus supported just a handful of cryptocurrency assets, but as it grows, it adds new coin support all the time, currently supporting over 250 cryptocurrencies and more are being added all the time.
 Multi-currency support is one of the strong features of Exodus.